untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

   - For each mesh, extract positions, normals, UVs, tangents from the Metal buffers.
   - Transform each vertex by the entity's world transform (`worldTransform.space * mesh.localSpace`).
   - Re-index indices with an offset (since vertices are now concatenated into one flat array).
+  - Compute the world-space **AABB** of the merged geometry (min/max of all vertex positions).
   - Allocate new `MTLBuffer`s for the merged position/normal/UV/tangent/index data.
 - The result is a `PreparedCellArtifact` containing `[BatchGroup]`.

-So 100 entities all sharing the same wood-plank material → **1 BatchGroup** with 1 merged MTLBuffer.
+So 100 entities all sharing the same wood-plank material → **1 BatchGroup** with 1 merged MTLBuffer and one tight world-space AABB.

 > **What is an artifact?**
 > An artifact is the **output package produced by a build job**: